 Asana is designed to manage, organize, track, and report tasks and projects.
 It is fairly easy to create new tasks with Asana.
-The tool is task based, so you can assign tasks to teams along with due dates directly from a project board.
+The tool is task-based, so you can assign tasks to teams along with due dates directly from a project board.

 Users can add a lot of information to tasks.
-There is a custom field tracking and tagging option that allows users to search anything in the task list.
+There is a custom field tracking and tagging option that allows users to search for anything in the task list.
 Then there is a workflow option in Asana that can be set up for automation.

 On the other hand, there is a paper-like interface in Basecamp to organize projects that makes the interface look clean and easier to work with.
-It is even easier to organize and update projects and task at one time with Basecamp.
+It is even easier to organize and update projects and tasks at one time with Basecamp.

 A single card overview per project makes things look fairly simple.
 Users can update due dates, to-do lists, and discussion threads.
-Basecamp also enables users to forward emails to a project and store in notes and discussions about every single task, so it is easily searchable.
+Basecamp also enables users to forward emails to a project and store notes and discussions about every single task, so it is easily searchable.

 Integration – Asana Vs. Basecamp

 Asana is easy to integrate with different communication apps, such as Slack and Microsoft, Google apps, and developer tools.